CBT Nuggets

 How to Build Good Habits and Make Them Stick picture: A

 Editor's Note: Good study habits are key to effectively learning IT and earning certifications.
-We asked CBT Nuggets executive coach Michael Aliotti to share his advice about building strong habits that last.
+We asked CBT Nuggets executive coach Michael Aliotti to share his advice for building strong habits that last.

-What if you could start building a good habit — and know it would stick?
+What if you could start building a good study habit — and know it would stick?
 Would you do the work necessary to make it happen?
-My guess is, since you're reading this, the answer is yes.
-And that's great because I'm going to share four helpful strategies that will help you make habits stick.
+Since you're reading this, my guess is the answer to this question is 'yes.'
+Here are four helpful strategies to make sure your study habits stick.

 Note: If you've read Atomic Habits by James Clear or The Power of Habit by Charles Duhigg, you'll probably be familiar with some of the strategies and techniques covered here.
 If you haven't read either of these books, I highly recommend checking them out.

-When it comes to forming a habit, many of us fall into the trap of starting too big.
-We take on too much too soon, which makes it hard to be consistent — and easy to feel overwhelmed.
+When forming a habit, many of us fall into the trap of starting too big.
+We take on too much too soon, making it hard to stick with and overwhelming us.
 Simply put, if we aren't consistent, our habit isn't going to stick.
 So, how do we make sure it does?

 By making it so easy that it's impossible not to do.